 Many people were eagerly awaiting the release of Narcos Season 4.
 The series, which is called Narcos: Mexico, is now here.
 And, yes, Joaquin “El Chapo” Guzman, the Mexican kingpin now in a U.S. prison, makes an appearance.
 (Warning: Plot spoilers ahead).

-There is not a release date yet, but the show is returning for a fourth season.
+The show streamed on November 16, 2018, and it’s now available on Netflix.
+The show’s return marks its fourth season.
 The Hollywood Reporter reported in September 2016 that it had been renewed for two additional seasons at least.
-As to whether it will feature Mexico and El Chapo, there are clear clues that point to that, although Pedro Pascal, who plays DEA agent Javier Pena, recently broached the possibility the show could deviate to Aghanistan instead.
+As to whether it features Mexico and El Chapo, there were clear clues early on that pointed to that, although Pedro Pascal, who plays DEA agent Javier Pena, wrongly broached the possibility that the show could deviate to Aghanistan instead.

 According to El Pais, a Spanish-language daily newspaper, Carlos Muñoz Portal, 37, “was killed Monday (September 11) in a rural area of … Mexico, a violent region in the center of the country, while looking for locations for the filming of the Narcos series by Netflix, which will arrive in Mexico in its fourth season.
 Muñoz was a seasoned veteran filmmaker to find filming locations for the major US film productions working in Mexico.”

 The Spanish-language newspaper added that “Production will soon portray the Cartel de Juárez, an organization headed by Amado Carrillo, better known as El señor de los cielos.”
 The newspaper added that there are fears that Netflix will shoot the series somewhere other than Mexico because of the violence.
 You can read more about Munoz’ death here.